10 Minute Mahi Mahi

 The nations’ first celebrity chefs were enslaved.
 Hercules cooked for George Washington, and James Hemings cooked at Thomas Jefferson’s Monticello.
 Jefferson took Hemings to France to learn the style of cooking.
 Both chefs incorporated African techniques to develop a unique American cuisine.
 These gentlemen “were the nation’s first celebrity chefs, famous for their talents and skills.”
 Aunt Jemima and Uncle Ben, the stereotypical, happy Black mythical cooks, persist in American hearts and minds for a reason.
 The true heirs to the great American chefs are so obviously people from Africa.
 Weaned by multiple generations of kitchen professionals, the food we cook and relish today is the same as it always was.
 If you’re fortunate, like me, you enjoy better food at home than at any fine dining setting.

 What makes 10 Minute Mahi Mahi affordable is that I used to buy a 3 lb. bag of individually vacuum packed, pieces of Wild Caught Mahi Mahi at Costco.
 Sadly, while writing this article, I discovered, at least in my zip code, Costco is no longer carrying the product.
 I hope this is temporary but realize we are experiencing changes that may affect us for sometime.
-You can serve this with Light Creamy Coleslaw or Vegetable Fried Quinoa and substitute cod which is more accessible.
+You can serve this with Green Beans and a Vegan Jollof Quinoa.
+You may also substitute cod for the mahi because it is more accessible.

 10 Minute Mahi Mahi